omnect/omnect-device-service/README.md

 ## Local web service

-omnect-device-service provides a http web service that exposes a web API over a unix domain socket.<br>
+omnect-device-service provides a http web service that exposes a web API over a unix domain socket.\
-Information about the socket can be found in the appropriate [socket file](systemd/omnect-device-service.socket)<br>
+Information about the socket can be found in the appropriate [socket file](systemd/omnect-device-service.socket)\

 The web service features is enabled by default and can be explicitly deactivated via environment variable `DISABLE_WEBSERVICE="true"`.